thuwahn/clique-bait-campaign-sql-bi/campaign_uplift_analysis.md

 # A. USER SEGMENTATION

-Funnel-relevant events mapped to users:
+Create a view that map relevant events to users:

 ```sql
 CREATE VIEW user_events AS